 Though some fiduciary responsibilities are borne by the provider, failing to identify an overpriced, underperforming plan can create legal risks for your company.
 Design a robust process to evaluate your plan and provider.

-3. Monitor Sources of Risk, and Keep Good Records
+3. Monitor Risk and Keep Good Records

 When it comes to selecting a 401(k), it isn’t as simple as “set it and forget it.”
 Nor should you pick a plan just because it happened to come with an exhilarating proposal.
 Be as systematic as you would be with any other business decision.
 Meanwhile, document the reasons why you chose it, and keep track of its performance on a regular basis.
 If your employees have concerns, document their concerns and pursue a resolution.
 Protect your business; maintain effective, disciplined, and orderly records to show that you’ve acted in good faith as a fiduciary.

 This may seem obvious but, as a rule, do not provide any investment advice to your employees, ever.
 It may be flattering for an employee to defer to you for help, but giving any investment recommendations to employees opens the door to potential lawsuits.

 By giving investment advice, you may create a serious legal liability if your suggestion leads its recipient to lose a portion of their retirement savings due to a rough day in the market, for example.
 Recommend that employees seek a financial advisor, and find out if your provider offers investment advisory services for your employees.